 Why the Distinction Matters

 This compendium separates the two levels explicitly.
-Part 2 addresses the five country factors.
-Part 3 addresses system chokepoints.
+Five Factors addresses the five country factors.
+System-Level Chokepoints addresses system chokepoints.
 The reason is analytical clarity: country-level assessments are about relative national positioning; chokepoint analysis is about where supply-chain fragility creates investable bottlenecks.
 Conflating them — as the channel sometimes does — risks attributing chokepoint-level investment significance to country-level observations that do not have direct market transmission.